timweisbarth/renewable-energy-wind/README.md

 ## Results

-The benchmark was slightly beaten / met by OLS on all windfarms for all time horizons except for the 10min time horizon of Kelmarsh wind farm.
-Therefore xgboost with HPO was used only here.
-As an example, below you can find the performance metrics of Bebride wind farm together with plot that shows the comparison between prediction and ground truth.
+The benchmark was slightly beaten / met by OLS in most cases.
+OLS failed to beat the benchmark for the Kelmarsh 10min horizon aswell as 1 day horizon.
+Therefore xgboost optimized hyperparameters was used here.
+As an example, below you can find the performance metrics of Beberide wind farm together with plot that shows the comparison between prediction and ground truth.

 | Model Name              |OLS_RMSE |   Benchmark_RMSE |  OLS_MAE |   Benchmark_MAE |
 |:------------------------|--------:|-----------------:|---------:|----------------:|